ferretj/papers/mds/adversarial_feature_learning.md

 BiGANs :

-* an encoder maps the input data to a latent representation
+* An encoder maps the input data to a latent representation
 * D discriminates in both data space (x vs G(z)) and latent space (z vs E(x))
-* no communication between E and G   ->   E(G(z)) never computed
+* No communication between E and G   ->   E(G(z)) never computed

 Training scheme is the alternating gradient approach developed by Goodfellow in the GAN paper ; but D, G, E are updated simultaneously.